gabriel-cacayan/js-cheatsheet/README.md

 ### Function hoisting

 In the case of functions, only function declarations are hoisted—but not the function expressions.

+> **Note:** function hoisting only works with function declarations—not with function expressions.

 ```javascript
 /* Function declaration */